exegesis-js/exegesis/docs/Options.md

   - url: '/api/v2'
 ```

-By default, exegesis will take 'servers' into account when routing requests,
+By default, Exegesis will take 'servers' into account when routing requests,
 so if you have the above servers section, and a path in your API called
 "/users", then exegesis will only match the route if the incoming requests has
 the URL "/api/v2/users".